vogelito/glacierprotocol/_docs/contribute/acknowledgments.md

 ---
 title: Acknowledgments
-description: These are the contributors to Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
+description: These are the contributors to CryptoGlacier, the step-by-step, secure, multi-blockchain, multi-signature, cold storage protocol for long-term storage of crypto assets based on the popular Glacier Protocol
 ---

-The following individuals have offered feedback or other contributions that were incorporated into Glacier:
+CryptoGlacier is based on the popular [Glacier Protocol](https://glacierprotocol.org)

-* Andrew C.
+The following individuals have offered feedback or other contributions that were incorporated into CryptoGlacier:

-* Julian Borrey
+* Your name here!
-* Kristov Atlas
+* Your name here!
-* Lasse Birk Olesen
+* Your name here!
-* /u/dooglus
+* Your name here!